andromeda-computer/bench/README.md

 ## Running

+These instructions are out of date, a lot of dev has happened since I wrote them.
+Will update with better ones soon :)

 0. not necessary but create a venv and activate it (`python -m venv env && source ./env/bin/activate`)
 1. `pip install -r requirements.txt`
 2. `python main.py`